 Should I Be a Real Estate Developer?

-Real estate developers are entrepreneurs who obtain land, prepare it for development and manage the construction process.
+Real estate developers are entrepreneurs who obtain land, prepare it for development, and manage the construction process.
 These properties can either be residential or commercial.
 They may also spend time negotiating projects and participating in public hearings.
 Most land developers travel a great deal, with dividing their time between working on their project's site or in the field.